 Who is the Pang Wangle Infinity Scarf for?

-This infinity scarf with a secret pocket is for male and female travellers who want a simple and natural solution to insect bites whilst keeping their belongings safe.
+This infinity scarf with a secret pocket is for male and female travelers who want a simple and natural solution to insect bites whilst keeping their belongings safe.
 It works in everyday life for casual walks, festivals or catching up with friends when you don’t want to carry a bag.
-It’s also fantastic for when you’re travelling on a plane, an overnight bus or walking through cities which can be questionable.
+It’s also fantastic for when you’re traveling on a plane, an overnight bus or walking through cities which can be questionable.

 As you know I like to support businesses that care for the environment and make sustainable products.
 Pang Wangle is clearly focused on environmentally conscious fashion.
 Their eco-friendly fabric is a blend made from recycled plastic in their solar-powered facility in North Carolina.